The Dead

 and my sister was married and left for the east.

-But without her, our life turned dark and there ceased every feast.
+But without her, our life turned dark and there ceased

 Days were coming and going and our sorrow increased.